A Tale of Bulk and Branes: Symmetry TFT of 6D SCFTs from IIB/F-theory

 Nevertheless, the above action is not convenient for a top-down construction of $S_{\mathcal{T}_{sym}}$.
-Instead, we rewrite $S_{\text{IIB}}$ as the following auxiliary \emph{topological IIB action} in an 11D space with a proper normalization~\cite{Belov:2006xj, Apruzzi:CatSymm_SymTFT}~\footnote{We would often omit the wedge, cup and star products throughout the paper.} (see also \cite{Lawrie:2023tdz,Yu:2023nyn} for similar discussions):
+Instead, we rewrite $S_{\text{IIB}}$ as the following auxiliary \emph{topological IIB action} in an 11D space with a proper normalization~\cite{Belov:2006xj, Apruzzi:2023uma}~\footnote{We would often omit the wedge, cup and star products throughout the paper.} (see also \cite{Lawrie:2023tdz,Yu:2023nyn} for similar discussions):

 The various fields in~(\ref{eq:topIIB}) satisfy the following set of Bianchi identities \emph{on-shell}: